tcarland/transam/README.md

   * NeroAAC - for mp4/aac (better quality than libfaac)
   * Shorten - optional for shn file support

-These tools should be available via the PATH environment variable.
+These tools should be available via the system PATH environment variable.
-This has been tested with the following versions:
+TransAm has been tested with the following versions:

  * LAME 64bits version >=3.99.5
  * NeroAac v1.5.1
  * Flac 1.3.2
  * Vorbis Tools 1.4.0